-- Consult with the indigenous people concerned with regard to the management of forest resources that may affect them - ✓ Allow indigenous people to do subsistence economy and traditional activities such as fishing and hunting in the concession areas - Recognize the rights of ownership concerned over the lands that the indigenous people traditionally occupy - Ensure that the indigenous people enjoy equal opportunities and fair treatment in employment

-In order to build and maintain good enduring relationship with the local communities which are both Amerindian and Maroon tribes, we offer job opportunities towards these local communities in both the forest operations and the sawmill and organize regular meetings to ensure complaints, issues and questions are addressed in an efficient way.
+- $\checkmark \quad C{\text{onsult with the indigenous people concerned with regard to the management of forest resources that may affect them}$ - ✓ Allow indigenous people to do subsistence economy and traditional activities such as fishing and hunting in the concession areas - Recognize the rights of ownership concerned over the lands that the indigenous people traditionally occupy - ✓ Ensure that the indigenous people enjoy equal opportunities and fair treatment in employment local communities in both the forest operations and the sawmill and organize regular meetings to ensure complaints, issues and questions are addressed in an efficient way.
 We will also organize training session with Dienst's Lands Bosbeheer - Service Forest Management to inform the local communities about the national hunting laws and regulations.